ostreedev/ostree/docs/composefs.md

  * Generate a new keypair before each build
  * Embed the public key in the initrd that is part of the commit.
  * Ensure the initrd has a `prepare-root.conf` with `[composefs] enabled=signed`, and either use `keypath` or inject `/etc/ostree/initramfs-root-binding.key`; for more see `man ostree-prepare-root`
- * After committing, run `ostree --sign` with the private key.
+ * After committing, run `ostree sign` with the private key.
  * Throw away the private key.

 When a transient key is used this way, that ties the initrd with the